jjjjguevara/hex21/content/articles/brownian-motion.md

 $$S = \frac{\bar{E}}{T} + 2x \lg\int e^{-\frac{E}{2xT}}dp_1 ... dp_l$$

-where $T$ is the absolute temperature, Ē the energy of the system, E the energy as a function of p_v.
+where $T$ is the absolute temperature, $Ē$ the energy of the system, $E$ the energy as a function of p_v.
 The integral is extended over all possible values of p consistent with the conditions of the problem. $x$ is connected with the constant $N$ referred to before by the relation $2xN = R$.
 We obtain hence for the free energy $F$,

 $$F = -\frac{RT}{N}\lg\int e^{-\frac{EN}{RT}}dp_1 ... dp_l = -\frac{RT}{N} \lg B$$